reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 form" and show the blank form.

-**Update fields of post bug form**
+**Update fields of post issue form**

-To add additional fields to the post bug form:
+To add additional fields to the post issue form:
 1. Click the 'Update' button under the "Default properties for issue form".

-   You will see the list of all available fields for post bug form.
+   You will see the list of all available fields for post issue form.

 2. Select the desired fields